 Organization at the secondary level is based on the same principle as that applied in elementary school, meaning that schedules for courses and special pedagogical projects are adjusted so that stable class groups can be maintained.
 Physical distancing is not required between students in the same stable class group.
 All subjects are taught within that same stable class group (including Arts Education and Physical Education and Health).
 Teachers move between rooms according to the subject they are teaching, whereas students remain in the same room.

-In addition, students with a condition that prevents them from wearing a face covering or procedural mask securely are exempted from this requirement.
+In addition, students with a medical condition that prevents them from wearing a face covering or procedural mask securely are exempted from this requirement.
 Please consult the Wearing a mask or a face covering in public settings in the context of the COVID-19 pandemic page for more information about the authorized exemptions.

 Measures to ensure student success